stonepros/stone/doc/rados/operations/upmap.rst

 New clusters will have this module on by default.
 The cluster must only have luminous (and newer) clients.
 You can the turn the balancer off with::

-  ceph balancer off
+  stone balancer off

 To allow use of the feature on existing clusters, you must tell the cluster that it only needs to support luminous (and newer) clients with::

-  ceph osd set-require-min-compat-client luminous
+  stone osd set-require-min-compat-client luminous

 This command will fail if any pre-luminous clients or daemons are connected to the monitors.
 You can see what client versions are in use with::

-  ceph features
+  stone features

 Balancer module
 -----------------

-The `balancer` module for ceph-mgr will automatically balance the number of PGs per OSD.
+The `balancer` module for stone-mgr will automatically balance the number of PGs per OSD.
 See :ref:`balancer`